Davi Ramos: Absolute Championship Akhmat

 After his release, Ramos signed with ACA, announcing that he would compete in the ACA Lightweight Grand Prix, with his first bout being against Artem Reznikov at ACA 140 on June 17, 2022.
 He lost the bout via unanimous decision.

+Ramos faced Aurel Pîrtea on April 8, 2023, at ACA 155, winning the bout via TKO stoppage at the end of the first round.

+Ramos faced Rasul Magomedov at ACA 164 on October 4, 2023, winning the bout via unanimous decision.

+Ramos faced Ali Abdulkhalikov in the main event of ACA 176 on May 31, 2024.
+The bout which was part of the 2024 ACA Lightweight Grand Prix Quarterfinal, ended in a unanimous decision loss.

 Professional grappling career

 Ramos competed against Pedro Marinho at F2W 177 on July 16, 2021, losing the match by unanimous decision.
-He returned to the promotion at F2W 182 on August 29, 2021 to face Dante Leon in the main event, although he lost this match as well.
+He returned to the promotion at F2W 182 on August 29, 2021, to face Dante Leon in the main event, although he lost this match as well.

 Ramos was booked to challenge Craig Jones for the Polaris middleweight title in the main event of Polaris 17 on October 9, 2021.
 Ramos lost this match by decision, and Jones won the vacant title.
 Ramos then competed at the inaugural UFC FightPass Invitational event on December 16, 2021, where he represented Team LFA alongside Ary Farias, Gregory Rodrigues, and Rafael Lovato Jr. Ramos drew both his matches against Anton Berzin and Daniel Pineda, and his team won the tournament.

-As a result of him being a former champion, Ramos was then invited to compete in the 77kg division of the 2022 ADCC World Championship on September 17-18, 2022.
+As a result of him being a former champion, Ramos was then invited to compete in the 77 kg division of the 2022 ADCC World Championship on September 17–18, 2022.
 He was forced to withdraw from the event due to visa issues just a days before, and was replaced by Mateusz Szczecinski.

+Ramos competed against Micael Galvão in the main event of BJJ Stars 13: Vikings Edition on August 3, 2024.
+He lost the match on points.

+Ramos was then invited to compete in the under 77 kg division at the 2024 ADCC World Championship.
+He was submitted by Oliver Taza in the opening round.
+He then entered the men's absolute division, where he lost by decision to Giancarlo Bodoni in the opening round.